Leadership Team

 Lieutenant Ruben Villegas was born and raised in the Los Angeles area.
 After high school, he started his educational career at Rio Hondo College in Whittier, CA. In 1995, he transferred to San Diego State University where he began working for the University Police Department (UPD) as a Public Safety Assistant, now known as Community Service Officers.

 Lt.
 Villegas graduated from San Diego State University in 1997 with a bachelor's degree in psychology.
 Soon after graduating, he was hired by UPD and sent to the academy.
 Lt.
 Villegas began his service with the department in 1998 as a patrol officer.
 He served as a field training officer, ABC task force officer, bike patrol officer, and acting supervisor.
 In 2008, he was promoted to Sergeant.
 He served as a patrol supervisor, watch commander, and bike patrol sergeant.
 Lt.
 Villegas was promoted to police lieutenant in 2018.
-As a police lieutenant, he serves as a patrol operations lieutenant.
+As a police lieutenant, he oversees investigations and training.

 Lieutenant Villegas is a graduate of the POST Sherman Block Leadership Institute (Class 348).